-- Verify zero reading - Apply a known concentration of gas, and verify accuracy - Verify integrity of all optical surfaces and devices - For flame detectors, use the appropriate test lamp
+- Verify integrity of all optical surfaces and devices - For flame detectors, use the appropriate test lamp

-When testing produces results outside of the manufacturer's specifications, re-calibration or repair/replacement of the suspect device(s) should be performed as necessary.
-Calibration intervals should be independently established through a documented procedure, including a calibration log, maintained by plant personnel or third party testing services.
+When testing produces results outside of the manufacturer's specifications, replacement of the suspect device(s) should be performed as necessary.
+Maintenance intervals should be independently established through a documented procedure, including a maintenance log maintained by plant personnel or third party testing services.